 If you’re a ski-junky like me, you’re probably not quite ready to plan out your summer paddling adventures.
-(Winter really just arrived here in the Adirondacks.)
+(It feels like winter just arrived here in the Adirondacks.)
 But I often find myself planning new ski adventures as early as August, sometimes while I’m paddling, so I guess it’s never too early to get started.

 NFCT Stewardship Director Noah Pollock and 2019 GIS interns Ben Abramson, Josie Myers, and Emma Henderson recently completed mapping, detailing, and planning several Maine paddling adventures.
 Each trip is connected to the Northern Forest Canoe Trail but will take you somewhat far afield of the main route.
 Our Suggested Trips tool has short overviews: